 I do not accept guest posts on my blog.

 I do not do reciprocal linking.
-My blog does not (directly) make me any money so a signal boost is of limited value on its own.
 I only link to other sites that are directly relevant to the arguments I’m making in a given post, and I do not sell those links.

 I do not accept advertising on my blog.
 This may change, but if it does, I’ll publish a whole policy about how advertising will be accepted in line with my politics, and I don’t have the brain juice to devote to thinking about that right now.

 Note that the entire contents of this blog are copyright Andrea Zanin.
 If you are interested in reposting any content I have written in its entirety, do me the courtesy of asking first; at minimum I will ask for a clear indication of my name as the author and an easy-to-find link back to the original post.
 Anything else is discourteous at best, and stealing at worst.
 Short excerpts, with links back to my original posts, are welcome at any time.